4equest/Mystic-Tools/README.md

 * VLC : It is only called in `Process.Start`.
 If you just want audio, comment it and out `player.Play();`.
 (KeyboardManager.cs)
 * Libraries available at Nuget (check csproj)

+# FAQ
+* Q. Why is only Japanese supported?
+Why don't you support other keyboards?
+* A. Because this is the only keyboard I have.
+If you want it to be supported, please buy me a keyboard :)